 For example, the false consensus effect can cause someone with extreme political beliefs to incorrectly assume that the majority of the population agrees with them and shares those beliefs, even though most people don’t.

-Since this bias can influence people’s behavior in various domains, it’s important to understand it.
-As such, in the following article you will learn more about the false-consensus effect, see examples of how it affects people, understand why people experience it, and learn what you can do in order to reduce its influence.
+Since this bias can influence people’s thoughts and actions in various domains, it’s important to understand it.
+As such, in the following article you will learn more about the false-consensus effect, see examples of how it affects people, understand why people display it, and learn what you can do to deal with it in yourself and in others.